City-Bureau/field-guide/site/content/on-assignment/_index.md

 ---
 title: On Assignment
 ---
 Use our Documenters Field Guide to brush up on your skills, learn new ones and get the most out of your Documenters assignments.
-The field guide is available for your desktop and mobile device at fieldguide.documenters.org.
+The field guide is always available via desktop and mobile devices at fieldguide.documenters.org.

-Read the following guidelines for assignments including tips and checklists below:
+Read the following guidelines for assignments including tips and checklists: